kcakmak/kcakmak.github.io/_pages/about.md

 I am an Assistant Professor in the deparment of Management at Koç University.
 I hold a PhD in Econometrics and OR from Tilburg University.

-My research interests include quantitative marketing, pricing, consumer search and empirical industrial organization, .
+My research interests include quantitative marketing, pricing, consumer search and empirical industrial organization.

 **Contact**: kcakmak[at]ku.edu.tr   (Please replace [at] with @.)